Itzelmariana/U22-Py-A-Simple-Blog/README.md

 ## Description

-This projects uses flasks and jinja templating language to render HTML blog.
-The main goal in creating this app was to put in practice my skills learned in course "100 days of Code in Python".
+This project utilizes Flask and the Jinja templating language to render an HTML blog.
+The primary objective behind developing this application was to apply the skills I acquired during the "100 Days of Code in Python" course.

 ## Table of Contents